PoisotLab/ms_metaweb_transfer/manuscript.md

 ## Data cleanup, discovery, validation, and thresholding

-Once the probabilistic metaweb for Canada has been produced, we followed a number of data inflation steps to finalize it.
+Once the probabilistic metaweb for Canada has been produced, we followed a number of data inflation steps to finalize it. **TK** This step is external to the actual transfer learning framework but rather serves as a way to augment and validate the predicted metaweb.

 ![Left, comparison of the probabilities of interactions assigned by the model to all interactions (grey curve), the subset of interactions found in GLOBI (red),